Diversity and sustainability

 THE Impact Ranking

-Released for the fourth year in a row, the THE impact ranking is based entirely on the structure of, and data on, the 17 SDGs.
+Released for the sixth year in a row, the THE impact ranking is based entirely on the structure of, and data on, the 17 SDGs.
 The contribution of universities is defined in the domains of research, outreach and stewardship towards the 17 SDGs.
-For the evaluation of the 1115 participating universities, a contribution is calculated for each university based on five SDGs: the four SDGs to which the university contributes most (specific), supplemented by its contribution to SDG 17 (overarching).
-The four SDGs to which VU Amsterdam connects the most are (in order of greatest connection):
+For the evaluation of the 1.591 participating universities, a contribution is calculated for each university based on five SDGs: the four SDGs to which the university contributes most (specific), supplemented by its contribution to SDG 17 (overarching).
+The three SDGs to which VU Amsterdam connects the most are (in order of greatest connection):

-In the THE Impact ranking, SDG 17 is the overarching and mandatory indicator, and is therefore included at each university.
-The overarching position of the university in the Impact ranking 2021 is in the range of 101-200.
+The overarching position of the university in the Impact ranking 2023 is in the range of 101-200 of the 1.591 participating institutes.